Overview

 Field order

-Due to sensitive field order, structural object types with equivalent fields but in different orders will be incompatible.
+Due to sensitive field order, record types with equivalent fields but in different orders will be incompatible.

 Compatibility

-Two structural object types are compatible only if either a) one is used as a subset of another or b) fields are equivalent and appear in the same order.
+Two record types are compatible only if either a) one is used as a subset of another or b) fields are equivalent and appear in the same order.

 Rest